 Employers’ contributions do not create a taxable benefit in kind on employees (but see the description of the annual allowance below), and individuals can get tax relief on their own contributions to pension schemes up to their full level of UK taxable employment earnings (including self-employment earnings), although a claw back will operate to the extent that the annual allowance is exceeded.

-In addition to the consideration of the extent of any employment income, contribution tax relief is also restricted by the annual allowance, which is currently GBP 40,000 annually.
+In addition to the consideration of the extent of any employment income, contribution tax relief is also restricted by the annual allowance, which is currently GBP 60,000 annually.
 Since April 2016, those with total taxable income of more than GBP 150,000 have had a reduced annual pension contribution allowance, effectively restricting their tax relief on pension contributions.
-From April 2020, the size of the annual allowance is gradually reduced from GBP 40,000 to GBP 4,000 for those whose taxable income plus the value of any employer contributions to a pension scheme is GBP 240,000 a year or more.
+From April 2020, the size of the annual allowance was gradually reduced from GBP 40,000 to GBP 4,000 for those whose taxable income plus the value of any employer contributions to a pension scheme was GBP 240,000 a year or more.
+From April 2023, the size of the annual allowance is gradually reduced from GBP 60,000 to GBP 10,000 for those whose taxable income plus the value of any employer contributions to a pension scheme is GBP 260,000 a year or more.

 Defined contribution (DC) pensions (e.g. personal pensions)